Is It Your Kitty’s Special Day Soon? Then You Will Want To Check Out These Amazing Cat Birthday Cake Recipes And Ideas!

 Your finished list may include fresh cooked tuna, salmon, chicken, eggs and similar other delicacies.
 Catnip is a frequent favorite as well for many cats.

 How to make a cat birthday cake

-Now that we’ve gotten the serious stuff out of the way, let’s get on with planning your wonderful cat friendly birthday cake!
+Now that we’ve gotten the serious stuff out of the way, let’s get on with planning your creation!

 Choosing your cake size

 If you have just one kitty in your family, you might want to plan for a small-size cat birthday cake.
 If you belong to a multiple cat household, making a bigger cake will let everyone join in the festivities!

 For a single cat, you can look to see if you have any of the following in your cupboards:

 - Cupcake or muffin tin (you can use just one of the cups for a personal cake).

 - Small glass or plastic food storage container (just be sure you’ve never stored any foods toxic to cats inside it in the past).

 - For more than one cat party attendee, these items can also make for great cake molds: